mglx01/Offsec_PG_Practice/HTB-Linux/Cap.md

 ```
 ## Privilege Escalation
 python3.8 has cap_setuid capabilities
-which Allows the binary to change its user ID (UID), meaning we can switch to the root user (UID 0).
+which allows the binary to change its user ID (UID), meaning we can switch to the root user (UID 0).
 ```console
 nathan@cap:~$ getcap -r / 2>/dev/null
 /usr/bin/python3.8 = cap_setuid,cap_net_bind_service+eip